sdthomas91/chat-down-under-new/TESTING.md

 - Originally designed the form using bootstrap but for authentication and ease of use I decided to implement a Flask form.
 It didn't respond as nicely across viewports so added some bootstrap via spans to allow for a nicer user experience.

+- Finally resolved the issues with the many-to-many relationship.
+Main issue encountered was trying to maintain a standard one-to-many relationship without realising.
+I left the topic_id in as an individual requirement whilst also trying to use the association table to connect the multiple topics to the question.

+- I decided to display the question in such a way that it shows title, body, tags and author.
+This allows for good community interaction.

 ### View on homepage